1. Languages used by the local tax authorities

 There are various exemptions and reliefs, the main ones being:

-• (for UK domiciled and deemed domiciled individuals) a full exemption for inter-spouse transfers; and
+• (for long term residents) a full exemption for inter-spouse transfers; and

 • (for all individuals) the “nil rate band”, whereby the first £325,000 of an individual's estate which is chargeable to inheritance tax is charged at a rate of 0%.

 The UK does not have a “gift tax”.
 However, UK inheritance tax can be chargeable on certain lifetime gifts which are made within seven years of a donor's death.
 All gifts are therefore known as “potentially exempt transfers” (“PETs”).
 If a donor dies within seven years of making a gift, the gift becomes within the charge to UK inheritance tax.
-After three years since the date of the gift have elapsed, the rate at which inheritance tax is chargeable is reduced (eventually to nil) for every subsequent year that the donor survives.
+After three years have elapsed from the date of the gift, the rate at which inheritance tax is chargeable is reduced (eventually to nil) for every subsequent year that the donor survives.

 4. Visas and residence permits